 DelVal education is founded on a teaching-based approach to interdisciplinary learning.
 Offering a comprehensive curriculum in each area of study, we will challenge you to excel academically, supporting you with highly engaged faculty.

-Dean, School of Business and Humanities
+Dean, School of Business, Arts and Sciences

 As a result of having been raised in a bicultural family and lived in several countries outside of the United States, I have always been fascinated with studying differences, especially the differential trajectories of societal development and the root causes of social change.
 I grew up with a foot, so to speak, in two distinct but connected worlds – the United States and Ecuador.
 This, coupled with a year abroad in Germany during the historical years of 1989 and 1990, when the Berlin Wall fell, ignited my interest in political-economic history and issues of social justice.
 This background has shaped my personal and academic interests.